 Everyone on your team can work on your project when it’s convenient for them by collaborating on digital notes.
 As a team, you can each contribute information to a document that everyone can see.
-Since the COVID-19 pandemic, working remotely has become a norm.
-Instead of scanning, sending and receiving notes from everyone on your team, why not work one document together?
+During this COVID-19 pandemic working remotely has become a norm.
+Instead of scanning, sending and receiving notes from everyone on your team, why not work on one document together?

-Several apps let you do that, but most limit your team to using one device.
-It might not be convenient for everyone.
-OneNote, however, will allow everyone to contribute to notes from any device of their choice.
+Several apps let you do that, but most limit your team to using one device and this might not be convenient for everyone.
+OneNote, however, will allow everyone to contribute notes from any device of their choice.